meltano/meltano/docs/getting-started.md

     source ~/.bashrc
     ```
     <div class="notification is-info">
-        <p>For windows instead of source ~/.bashrc, you'll want to open a new powershell instance.</p>
+        <p>For Windows, instead of source ~/.bashrc, you'll want to open a new PowerShell instance.</p>
     </div>

 1. Install the [`meltano` package from PyPI](https://pypi.org/project/meltano/):